Home › How Litigation Costs Behave > When settlement and trial preparation move togetherWhen settlement and trial preparation move together

 No fixed stopping point

-Parallel paths do not have a defined stopping point.
+Parallel paths do not contain a natural stopping point.

 Activity directed towards resolution can continue to a late stage.

-Preparation for a hearing tends to follow the procedural timetable once commenced.
+Preparation for hearing tends to follow the procedural timetable once commenced.

-Neither path ceases automatically because the other is active.
+Neither path ceases automatically because the other remains active.

-Unless the matter resolves or is formally concluded, both can continue.
+Unless the matter resolves or is formally concluded, both may continue.

 System behaviour, not individual conduct